OuyangJunyuan/pointcloud-3d-detector-tensorrt/README.md

 ![](doc/demo.gif)
 # Introduction

-In this repo, we provide a ros wrapper for 3D object detection with TensorRT inference backend for real-time robotic applications. it is effective and efficient, achieving **10 ms** runtime and **85%** 3D Car mAP@R40.
+In this repo, we provide a ros wrapper for lightweight yet powerful 3D object detection with TensorRT inference backend for real-time robotic applications.
-1. we chose IA-SSD as baseline since its high efficiency and adopt **HAVSampler** to gain 1000x faster than **FPS** in sampling steps.
+1. It is effective and efficient, achieving **10 ms** runtime and **85%** 3D Car mAP@R40.
-2. we implement **TensorRT plugins** for NMS postprocessing and some common-to-use operator of point-based point cloud detector, i.e, sampling, grouping, gather.
+2. we chose **IA-SSD** as baseline since its high efficiency and adopt **HAVSampler** to gain 1000x faster than **FPS** in sampling steps.
-3. we export the onnx model for our pytorch detector and then build the TensorRT engine of this onnx model.
+3. we implement **TensorRT plugins** for NMS postprocessing and some common-to-use operator of point-based point cloud detector, i.e, sampling, grouping, gather.

 # Build
 we test on the platform: